EventGhost/EventGhost/CONTRIBUTING.md

 These plugins will help guide you to producing the highest quality code possible.
 If you're not using `EditorConfig` or your code doesn't fully validate with `flake8`, don't be surprised when your pull request is rejected and you're pointed back to this document.

 Still using Notepad or another program without plugin support?
-Check out [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/), both of which are free and come with full Git integration.
+Check out [Visual Studio Code](https://code.visualstudio.com/), which is free, comes with full Git integration, and has a robust Python plugin with debugging(!).

 ### Commits count!